heygleeson/Yadda/Spec.md

 #### Scope and Blocks

-For the flow control to be useful there needs to be yarn statements which are run only when their appropriate expression evaluates to true.
+For the flow control to be useful there needs to be ChatterScript statements which are run only when their appropriate expression evaluates to true.
 Flow control allows for blocks of statements to be scoped to their commands.
 A _block_ is a collection of statements that are scoped to a particular part of the flow control.